swgoh-utils/swgoh-comlink/README.md

 This service is capable of making read-only calls to SWGOH game APIs that do not require authentication.
 You host your own copy of the service.
 It is provided as an executable primarily via a docker image, but some binaries for common architectures are provided on a best effort basis with each release [on github](https://github.com/sw-goh-tools/swgoh-comlink/releases)

-When run a small web server is exposed that includes a list of the API end points, their parameters, and response formats.
-The data returned is not modified, with the exception of the localization bundle, which is provided either in base64 encoded string format, or unzipped into a json object.
+When run, a small web server is exposed on the port you specify.
+You can obtain the open API spec from the web server, as well as view it in the swagger UI interface.
+The spec desribes the list of the API end points, their parameters, and response formats.

+The data returned from the APIs is not modified, with the exception of the localization bundle, which is provided either in base64 encoded string format, or unzipped into a json object.
+The philosophy for this project is to provide as much as possible as-is in order to enable things such as data mining and minimize manual work in future game updates.

 Updates with access to new data from the game APIs will be provided on a best effort basis, but aren't guaranteed.